davechallis/ocypod/docs/api.md

 #### Response

 * 204 - job's output field successfully set
+* 400 - invalid or no JSON provided
 * 404 - job with given ID does not exist
-* 409 - job is not in a valid state
+* 409 - job is not in a state where output can be update (e.g. job is already completed/cancelled)

 #### Example